ninjashari/python-react-expense/README.md

 - **PostgreSQL** database
 - **SQLAlchemy** ORM with Alembic migrations
 - **Pydantic** for data validation
+- **AI Training System** with pattern matching and confidence scoring
+- **Machine Learning** for transaction categorization and payee prediction
 - **OCR Support** with Tesseract and PIL
 - **PDF Processing** with PyPDF2
 - **Excel/CSV Processing** with pandas and openpyxl